• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (4) Does the company establish internal rules against insiders trading with undisclosed information?

-V (1) The Company has entrusted a professional stock agency institution to handle the stock affairs, and has hired a spokesman and deputy spokesman to handle the suggestions, doubts, disputes, and litigation matters of shareholders, and to actively handle shareholders affairs along with relevant departments depending upon the needs.
+V (1) The Company has entrusted a professional stock agency institution to handle the stock affairs.
+In addition, it has hired a spokesperson, deputy spokesman, and contact person for Investor Relationships to address the suggestions, doubts, disputes, and litigation matters of shareholders and actively handle shareholders’ affairs and relevant departments depending upon the needs.

-(3) The Company has established relevant control mechanisms in the internal control system of the Company and the “Regulations Governing Related Party Transactions” according to the laws.
+(3) The Company has established relevant control mechanisms in the internal control system of the Company, “the Corporate Governance Best Practice Principles”, “Subsidiary Supervision and Management Regulations.”, “Regulations on Governing Related Party Transactions” according to the laws and audits regularly.

-(4)a) The directors of the company issued a declaration of willingness to comply with the SEC law when they were elected, and the company also reminded the directors not to buy or sell the company’s stocks on the board of directors.
+(a) The directors of the company handed in a declaration of willingness to comply with the SEC law when they were elected.

 No major difference.